Siga las instrucciones aquí para traducir esta página a otro idioma usando Chrome.

 SSN requirements at a glance

-An agent-assisted application cannot move forward when:
+An application associated with an agent's NPN cannot move forward when:

 An applicant over 90 days old does not have a verifiable SSN or immigration documentation